 But where do these elves and trolls come from?

 According to one anecdote, the elves go as far back as the book of Genesis.
 After Creation, God paid Adam and Eve a visit.
-The two had not prepared their children for the visit.
+But, unfortunately, the two had not prepared their children for the visit.
 And so those that were not dressed or washed before God arrived were hidden away.

-Trolls, on the other hand, were conjured up to explain the harsh reality of living in Iceland.
-Teaching people that they can disappear without a trace, as the country is at the edge of existence.
-These stories instilled fear in the people of Iceland, who was already hopeless against inclement weather and natural disasters.
-They also helped control people's behavior and helped them persevere through tough times.
+Conversely, trolls were conjured up to explain the harsh reality of living in Iceland.
+For example, teaching people, they can disappear without a trace, as the country is at the edge of existence.
+These stories instilled fear in Iceland's people, who were already hopeless against inclement weather and natural disasters.
+However, they also helped control people's behavior and helped them persevere through tough times.

 6. You can swim outdoors at any time in Iceland.

-Most volcanic activity translates into geothermal activity, then geothermal spas and hot springs.
+Most volcanic activity translates into geothermal heat, spas, and hot springs.
 Iceland has a fair share of these, which people love swimming in all year round.

-If you want to dip into the warm waters, you need to rent a car in Iceland and venture into the countryside.
+If you want to dip into the warm waters outside Reykjavik, rent a car in Iceland and venture into the countryside.

 7. Iceland is the eco-friendliest country in the world.

 The country is pioneering the transition from non-renewable to sustainable energy production.
-Iceland’s remarkable geology and geography provide hydro- and geothermal resources that allow for an abundance of clean energy.
+Iceland's remarkable geology and geography provide hydro- and geothermal resources that provide abundant clean energy

 - 73% of electricity is from hydropower plants.